Skip to main content

 Reality checks before you file

-• Official pages can still conflict: In March 2026, some county pages and county PDFs did not match each other.
-Use the newest dated file and call if numbers conflict.
+• County pages can conflict: A county webpage, PDF, and online form may not always match.
+Use the newest dated file and call if the numbers or age rules conflict.

-• Trusts and shared households slow applications: Counties may ask for trust papers and income proof for every adult in the home.
+• Trusts and shared homes slow files: Counties may ask for trust papers and income proof for every adult in the home.

 • Deferral is debt: It can protect you now, but interest usually accrues and the balance is paid later from the home or estate.